ADA-research/Sparkle/Documentation/source/platform.md

 ## File structure

+The platform automatically generates a file structure for both input and output upon initialisation.

 (dir-instances)=

+### Instance directory

-### A typical instance directory
+The instance directory has the following structure:

-An instance directory should look something like this:

 ```
 Instances/